ProfessorJohnO/CIS18B-S2026-Week2/README.md

 NOTE: While you can use the `javac` and `java` commands to compile and run your project, we'll start with professional tools early and often in this course by using maven to build and run your app.

-Checkout the the `pom.xml` file in the root of this repository if you'd like to get a better understanding of how this project is structured.
+Take a look at the `pom.xml` file in the root of this repository if you'd like to get a better understanding of how this project is structured.

 For now, you can build and run the tests for both parts of your project by using the following command: